MatteoMarrone/ml-anharmonic-oscillator/README.md

     - `SAVE_CHAIN_EVERY=1`.
 At how many epochs of the training process we choose to save the values of the Markov chain.
 Set to 1 (i.e. at every epoch) by default.
   - Physical model features:
     - `L=0.`.
 Value of the coupling $\lambda$ for the anharmonic oscillator.

+## Uninstall
+To remove the virtual environment created follow the steps below:
+1. Make sure your current environment is not `ml-osc`, or if it is, type:

+`conda deactivate`

+2. Remove the environment.

+`conda remove -n ml-osc --all

+3. Optional: Delete the folder on your computer.

+## Support
+If you have any questions or issues, please contact at matteomarrone27@gmail.com